nicholasVilela/cellular_automata_2d/README.md

 This is a small project testing the capabilities of the Coffee Engine.

-All calculations are done on the CPU, there are no shaders.
+All calculations are done on the CPU.

 # Controls
 - Left Click - Set Cell state to Alive at cursor location